-Here is a summary of key data from the just-released Job Openings and Labor Turnover Survey (JOLTS) from the Bureau of Labor Statistics:
+December job openings fell to 6.4 million.
+Here is a summary of key data from the December Job Openings and Labor Turnover Survey (JOLTS):

 - People hired: 5.9 million